 “Do be supportive and click the anonymous button if you wish,” she said.

 Additionally, she said you should contribute if a colleague is raising money for a charitable event, such as a fundraiser walk — i.e., for a cause like Alzheimer’s or breast cancer.

 “Even if you don’t know the employee, or even just barely know the employee, it’s a way to show your support — if you like to walk and have the time available on your schedule,” Wagner said.
 “The registration, which often includes a t-shirt for the event, is usually minimal.”

-On the other hand, Jodi RR Smith, president of Mannersmith Etiquette Consulting, said there are many situations where you should not feel obligated to donate for an event or a gift at work.
+On the other hand, Jodi R.R.
+Smith, owner and president of Mannersmith Etiquette Consulting, said there are many situations where you should not feel obligated to donate for an event or a gift at work.